alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/seco-intel-b68.rst

 **Prepare OHOS bootable USB**

-#.
-Connect USB storage to your host PC.
+1. Connect USB storage to your host PC.

-#.
-Run the following command in your local host:
+2. After the image is built, you are ready to burn the generated image onto the USB storage.
+We recommend using `bmaptool <https://github.com/intel/bmap-tools>` and the instructions below will use it.
+For example, if you are building allscenarios-image-base run the following command replacing (or defining) ``$DEVNODE`` accordingly:

 .. code-block:: console

-   $ dd if=tmp/deploy/images/seco-intel-b68/allscenarios-image-base-seco-intel-b68.wic of=/dev/sdbX
+   $ cd tmp/deploy/images/seco-intel-b68
+   $ bmaptool copy allscenarios-image-base-seco-intel-b68.wic.bz2 $DEVNODE

+3. Put the card to the board and turn it on.

 **Run OHOS**